dirkleas/miditoyz/help.md

 $ miditoyz fields --help
 Usage: miditoyz fields [OPTIONS]

-  Show the fields in your catalog that you can use when querying a playlist from your catalog for later streaming.
+  Show the field names and types from your catalog that you can use when querying a playlist for later streaming.

 Options:
   --help  Show this message and exit.